vega-studio/deltav/docs/API/utilities/rendererOptions.md

 _ for the DOM compositing the canvas with the other DOM elements.
 _/
 alpha?: boolean;
-/\*\* Hardware antialiasing.
+/\*\* Hardware anti-aliasing.
 Disabled by default.
 Enabled makes things prettier but slower. _/ antialias?: boolean;
 /**
 _ This tells the browser what to expect from the colors rendered into the canvas.
 This will affect how compositing